ritog/arduino-motion-sensing/README.md

-# Motion Sensing using Arduino Uno
+# 🍃 Motion Sensing using Arduino Uno

 A very simple microcontroller project that detects motion and uses an LED to indicate the motion.
 Also logs the output to Serial Monitor inside the Arduino IDE.

-What it does: when you move anything near the sensor, an LED light blinks and a timestamp of the movement is logged whenever it is detected with helpful message.
+**What it does**: when you move anything near the sensor, an LED light blinks and a timestamp of the movement is logged whenever it is detected with helpful message.